-Putting their studies into action, Castleton students and faculty members recently traveled to the Vermont Statehouse in Montpellier to present their original research to local legislature alongside other members of the Vermont State Colleges System.
+Putting their studies into action, Castleton students and faculty members recently traveled to the Vermont Statehouse in Montpelier to present their original research to Vermont legislators alongside other members of the Vermont State Colleges System (VSCS).

-“The goal was both to showcase their work as well as to ensure that our state government gets to see first-hand how important supporting our schools and student work is to promote better funding of Vermont students and the Vermont State Colleges System.
+“The goal was to showcase their work as well as to ensure that our state government gets to see firsthand how important it is to support our students' work through increased funding for Vermont students and the Vermont State Colleges System.
 Students were poised, energetic, and exuding engagement and curiosity to members of our state government,” explained Natural Sciences Department Professor Christine Palmer.
 “Castleton is a place where science happens, and students are the ones at the wheel, changing their futures, driving their careers, and making our world a better place.”